-A short project overview will be provided and then the group will break into teams.
-Each team will visit nearby intersections and sidewalks to evaluate travel behavior, safety & comfort along State Street by asking questions, such as:
+The group broke into teams following a short project overview.
+Each team visited nearby intersections and sidewalks to evaluate travel behavior, safety & comfort along State Street by asking questions, such as:

 - Can pedestrians safely and easily walk on sidewalks?

 - Do pedestrians have enough time to cross the street at this intersection?

 - What would make this space more appealing to visit?

 - Do I feel comfortable or safe walking this corridor in the evening as currently lit?

 The walking audit groups ranged in distances covered from 0.5 to 1.5 miles.
 Group 1 focused on intersections within the neighborhood and Group 2 viewed an intersection in the neighborhood and then walked the hill section of the project.
 Groups then reconvened following the audits to discuss their observations and findings.

 Walk Audits: What are they?